 Thanks to the focus on marketing data throughout their engagement, Intelerad was able to make informed decisions about the outcomes they would see from increasing spending in certain programs by 10 or 20%, for example.
 “It makes it easier for me to go to my board,” Mike explains.
 The marketing organization could prove that they weren’t asking for increased dollars based on a vague hope of more effective lead generation.
 Instead, they could run controlled A/B testing based on the expertise they were bringing in by partnering with How To SaaS.

 How To SaaS reviewed Intelerad’s existing website and the sources of organic and inorganic traffic.
 Based on their experience, the How To SaaS team made quick and relatively inexpensive recommendations on some of these “green shoots” that Intelerad could better leverage.
 “Now we're taking that mentality from the website and some of the online processes and we're applying them to channels like content,” Mike says.

-Intelerad's driving force behind this marketing transformation was to build the foundation to scale to a much larger business.
+The driving force behind Intelerad's marketing transformation was to build the foundation to scale to a much larger business.

 So far, Mike says, “one of the biggest outcomes for me as the CEO is that I have a higher confidence in how to structure and size an appropriate marketing budget for the organization going forward, based on the work that we've done in the past few months.”